 - Timed math/ spelling/ reading – beneficial, hurtful.

 And I’m not saying that we haven’t emerged stronger from experiencing these waves.
 And change isn’t automatically bad.
 And many practices have positives and negatives.

 It’s the extremity of these trends.
 The never and the I’m above that.
 The most current?

 I never allow a worksheet in my class.
 I refuse to give a student a worksheet.
 Worksheets?
 Not here.

 Worksheets are not inherently evil.
 Handing students a worksheet, returning to your desk, making students be quiet as they work though the worksheet, collecting it, grading and returning it with no interaction?
 Yes, terrible practice.
-(Boring too, for everyone involved).
+(That is boring too, for everyone involved.)

 When I use a worksheet, it is not the only vehicle of information or the only method of practice.
 (Should one way ever be the only method of anything?)

 Still, teachers use a worksheet despite the “never” messages from colleagues and bloggers.
 It makes for cute headlines of a blog post.
 Is the extreme of never using a blog post fair – or even true?
 When we teachers take part in these extremes, we might build ourselves up as superior, but we should be sure we are adding value and being truthful.